-The management of Berjaya Philippines, Inc. is responsible for the preparation and fair presentation of the financial statements, including the schedules attached therein, for the year ended June 30, 2023, in accordance with the prescribed financial reporting framework indicated therein, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+The management of Berjaya Philippines, Inc. and Subsidiaries is responsible for the preparation and fair presentation of the financial statements, including the schedules attached therein, for the years ended June 30, 2023 in accordance with the prescribed financial reporting framework indicated therein, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, management is responsible for assessing the Berjaya Philippines, Inc. ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Berjaya Philippines, Inc. or to cease operations, or has no realistic alternative to do so.
+In preparing the financial statements, management is responsible for assessing the Berjaya Philippines, Inc. and Subsidiaries ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Berjaya Philippines, Inc. and Subsidiaries or to cease operations, or has no realistic alternative to do so.

-The Board of Directors is responsible for overseeing the Berjaya Philippines, Inc. financial reporting process.
+The Board of Directors is responsible for overseeing the Berjaya Philippines, Inc. and Subsidiaries financial reporting process.